EOSIO/eosjs/README.md

-*Important* : EosJs2 is under active development and should be considered beta, improvements and enhancements may break or remove existing functionality, be sure to lock your dependencies.
+*Important*: eosjs2 is under active development and should be considered beta.
+Improvements and enhancements may break or remove existing functionality.
+Be sure to lock your dependencies.

 ## eosjs2